Business Initiative Home

 This ratio provides a clear picture of how leveraged a company is in terms of debt financing compared to equity.

-Why is the debt-to-equity ratio important?
+Why is the D/E ratio important?

 The ratio helps assess a company's financial leverage, risk exposure, and ability to handle debt.